 # settings.gradle

-# to ensure that the repositories are resolved from settings.gradle
+# (optional) ensure that the repositories are resolved from settings.gradle

 dependencyResolutionManagement {